mantil-io/docs/commands/mantil_generate_api.md

 # mantil generate api

-Generate Go code for new API
+Generates Go code for new API

 This command generates all the boilerplate code necessary to get started writing a new API.
 An API is a lambda function with at least one (default) request/response method.